-Hundreds of interesting and spooky tales lie within it’s walls, with it’s time as a prison being particularly gruesome and gory.
+Hundreds of interesting and spooky tales lie within its walls, with its time as a prison being particularly gruesome and gory.
 Anne Boleyn, Catherine Howard and Lady Jane Grey were all executed at the Tower Of London, and the last recorded execution on the grounds actually wasn’t so long ago, when German spy Josef Jakobs was dispatched in 1941.

-Today, the Tower Of London is an extremely popular tourist spot and sees over 2 million visitors pass through it’s historical walls every single year.
+Today, the Tower Of London is an extremely popular tourist spot and sees over 2 million visitors pass through its historical walls every single year.
 Visitors today can enjoy the grounds, see the crown jewels, Beefeaters, ravens of the tower and learn some of the many fascinating stories from its history, including the fact that a polar bear once lived there!
 Various exhibitions and events are held at the Tower throughout the year.

 The Tower is open all year round apart from December 24-26 and January 1st.
-It is open Sundays and Mondays 10am-5pm, Tuesdays to Saturdays 9am-5.30pm and a day visit costs £24.50 for adults and £11 for children.
+It is open Sundays and Mondays 10 am-5 pm, Tuesdays to Saturdays 9 am-5.30 pm and a day visit costs £24.50 for adults and £11 for children.
 Click here for more information – http://www.hrp.org.uk/TowerOfLondon/Default.aspx

 St Pauls Cathedral

 St Pauls Cathedral is one of the largest churches in the world sits at the highest point in the City of London on Ludgate hill.
-It is one of the most significant and iconic buildings in London and has played host to many important events throughout history including: Sir Winston Churchill’s funeral and Prince Charles and Diana’s wedding.
+It is one of the most significant and iconic buildings in London and has played host to many important events throughout history including Sir Winston Churchill’s funeral and Prince Charles and Diana’s wedding.
 It has also appeared in many famous films including; Mary Poppins, Sherlock Holmes and Harry Potter.

 The cathedral was designed by Sir Christopher Wren and completed in 1710 following a rebuilding plan after the Great Fire Of London in 1666.
 There are 237 steps leading up to the famous dome which is 366 feet high and the second largest of its type in the world.

-St Pauls Cathedral is open Monday to Saturday 9.30am-4.30pm and a day visit costs £18 for adults, £8.00 for children.
-The Cathedral is open for most of the year, but closes for special events which can be viewed on the events calendar on the website.
+St Pauls Cathedral is open Monday to Saturday 9.30 am-4.30 pm and a day visit costs £18 for adults, £8.00 for children.
+The Cathedral is open for most of the year but closes for special events which can be viewed on the events calendar on the website.
 For more information click here – https://www.stpauls.co.uk/

 Chatsworth House, based on the East bank of the River Derwent near Bakewell is the home of the Duke and Duchess of Devonshire, having been passed down through 16 generations of the Cavendish family.
-It’s stunning gardens cover in excess of 105 acres, and the house is 3 stories tall, containing over 120 rooms.
+Its stunning gardens cover in excess of 105 acres, and the house is 3 stories tall, containing over 120 rooms.
 The architecture of the house has been continually changing over 5 centuries.

-Visitors today can enjoy a vast amount of modern and historical artifacts throughout the estate.
+Visitors today can enjoy a vast amount of modern and historical artefacts throughout the estate.
 You can visit 30 rooms (of the 120) across the 3 floors of the house and see art, architecture, sculptures and historically significant artefacts.

 The estate is officially closed from the 24th to the 26th of December and on the 1st of January.
 The house is open from 11.am-5.30pm (last entry 4.30pm), gardens 11am-6pm (last entry 5pm), farmyard and adventure playground 10.30am-5.30pm (last entry 4.30pm).

 The Great Kitchen within the castle is the oldest working kitchen in the country and over the years it has served 32 monarchs, has 33 kitchen staff, 20 chefs, 3 pastry chefs and 10 porters and the clocks in the kitchen are always set five minutes fast, to ensure nothing ever gets served late.
 In 1992, 20% of the castle was destroyed in a fire and it took 15 hours for the fire to be put out and £40 million pounds to restore the damage.

 Visitors today can enjoy the grounds, look at the State Apartments, see semi-state rooms, St George’s Chapel, the changing of the guard, various castle shops and view paintings by many famous artists including Rembrandt, Rubens and Gainsborough as well as taking a look at Queen Mary’s Dolls House.

-Between March and October the Castle is open from 9.45-17.15 and between November to February it is open from 9.45-16.15.
-For a day visit it costs £19.20 per adult, £11.00 for a child under 17 and children under 5 go free.
+Between March and October, the Castle is open from 9.45-17.15 and between November to February it is open from 9.45-16.15.
+For a day visit, it costs £19.20 per adult, £11.00 for a child under 17 and children under 5 go free.
 For more information click here – https://www.royalcollection.org.uk/visit/windsorcastle

-Sudbury Hall in Ashbourne, enables visitors to enjoy two different fantastic experiences, all in one day.
+Sudbury Hall in Ashbourne enables visitors to enjoy two different fantastic experiences, all in one day.
 Visiting Sudbury Hall you will of course get to see inside the beautiful hall itself built in the early 17th Century.
 The manor of Sudbury was interestingly listed in the Domesday Book and remains in the hand of Vernon descendants to date.

-By the hall there is also a church to visit, which was restored by George Devey for the 6th Lord Vernon.
+By the hall, there is also a church to visit, which was restored by George Devey for the 6th Lord Vernon.
 Today, the hall itself is an incredible example of craftsmanship, featuring detailed plasterwork, murals and wooden carvings.
 Inside visitors can also enjoy the Great Staircase, Long Gallery and many interesting tales about the hall’s history.

-In the Museum of Childhood there is something for all ages to enjoy including the various historical experiences where you can become a scullion, Victorian school pupil or chimney sweep.
+In the Museum of Childhood, there is something for all ages to enjoy including the various historical experiences where you can become a scullion, Victorian school pupil or chimney sweep.
 There are also various interactive displays throughout, making the museum a completely immersive experience.

-On open days the hall is open between 1pm and 5pm, the grounds are open 10am-5pm and the museum is open 11am-5pm.
-For a day visit it costs £15.00 per adult and £7.50 per child for entry to the grounds, hall and museum.
+On open days the hall is open between 1 pm and 5 pm, the grounds are open 10 am-5 pm and the museum is open 11 am-5 pm.
+For a day visit, it costs £15.00 per adult and £7.50 per child for entry to the grounds, hall and museum.
 Tickets for just one area of the estate are available at a lower cost.
 For more information click here – http://www.nationaltrust.org.uk/sudbury-hall-and-museum-of-childhood/

 Castle Rock is known to have been both a royal residence and military base for hundreds of years with historical documentation showing Edinburgh Castle being built in the 12th Century, however the exact time the castle was built remains unknown.

-During it’s history the castle was often under siege and was home to many major battles between England and Scotland.
+During its history, the castle was often under siege and was home to many major battles between England and Scotland.

 Following the Wars of Independence the Castle needed extensive repairs which were mostly completed in the name of David II, and because of this David’s Tower was added to the Castle.

-Visitors today can enjoy viewing the Castle itself, as well as various interesting artifacts within it.
-Mons Meg Cannon, Lairds Lugs, The Stone Of Destiny, Chapel and Dungeons are all popular areas and artifacts of interest within the Castle grounds.
+Visitors today can enjoy viewing the Castle itself, as well as various interesting artefacts within it.
+Mons Meg Cannon, Lairds Lugs, The Stone Of Destiny, Chapel and Dungeons are all popular areas and artefacts of interest within the Castle grounds.

 The Castle is open throughout the year apart from the 25th and 26th of December.
-Daily opening times are 9.30am-5pm in Winter, 9.30am-6pm in Summer.
+Daily opening times are 9.30 am-5 pm in Winter, 9.30 am-6 pm in Summer.
 It is advisable to check the opening times on the website to check the Castle is open on the day you plan to visit.